 A single judge can oversee tens of thousands of consolidated cases in a single MDL.
 This results in a very small amount of judges wielding an enormous amount of power over a majority of civil cases in federal courts.
 This creates a problem as MDL’s have different appeal rights for plaintiffs and defendants, where a plaintiff can immediately appeal a judge’s decision, and the defendant alternately has no timely or effective way to appeal.
 This ultimately leads to defendants being forced to settle.
 The current unequal treatment of defendants and plaintiffs is a clear imbalance that needs correction.
 In addition, the federal judiciary is looking at potentially changing the rules regarding MDL proceedings to help address this situation.

-The Institute for Legal Reform (ILR) believes the Fairness in Class Action Litigation Act (FICALA) will make a number of significant changes to the class action litigation system that turn MDLs into a mechanism of extracting strong-armed settlements from defendants.
-FICALA would ensure federal court jurisdiction to limit state court magnet MDL proceedings, and mandate evidentiary support for plaintiffs’ claims to avoid baseless proceedings.
+The Institute for Legal Reform (ILR) believes there should be federal court jurisdiction to limit state court magnet MDL proceedings, and that evidentiary support for plaintiffs’ claims should be mandated in order to avoid baseless proceedings.

 Multidistrict litigation (MDL) proceedings are a key feature of our civil justice system, designed to offer an efficient path through pretrial proceedings in large groups of cases against the same defendant(s).
 Unfortunately, some judges are undermining the integrity of this mechanism by conducting MDL "bellwether trials" with the express intent of incentivizing parties to settle.
 Some MDL judges even force defendants to accept multi-plaintiff bellwether trials, which effectively stack the deck against them.
 ILR's research examines the impact of this problem, and proposes straightforward legislative fixes to address it.
 Read More